-The positive loop of personalization and accelerated compound effect through loyalty
+The positive loop of personalization through loyalty

 The business case for investing in personalization has a simple proven formula.
 Personalization impacts the conversion rate and average customer value.
 The customers who complete transactions will be more likely to return and share their experiences – and become loyal.
 Frosmo gets customers into the positive loop of personalization business value that drives accelerated compound impact.
 The loyalty improvement is the “interest on interest” in personalization ROI.

 The key business objectives and use cases for personalization vary between industries.
 In media, the key measure of success may be the engagement of visitors and the number of pages viewed.
-In retail, the average order value is the key measure and in travel, profitability is driven through maximizing sales of ancillary services.
-Gambling typically focuses on the number of games played per session, deposits, and loyalty.
+In retail, the average order value is the key measure and in travel, profitability is driven through maximizing sales of ancillary services. iGaming typically focuses on the number of games played per session, deposits, and loyalty.